 Flying stunt drones is a great deal of fun, but there are many practical applications beyond a simple hobby.
 A simple perusal of any video sharing site will reveal plenty of stunning aerial drone footage created by professional and amateur pilots.
 But, as a drone pilot, it’s important to understand your responsibilities under Michigan law.
 Here we’ll explore detailed information on what a drone pilot can and cannot do to stay compliant with Michigan drone laws.

-Before you start to fly drones in national parks and other scenic spots, it’s necessary to register with the Federal Aviation Administration ( Trusted SourceHow to Register Your Drone Register your drone at FAA DroneZone either under part 107 or the Exception for Recreational Flyers.
-If you are not sure what kind of a drone flyer you are, check out our User Identification Tool or visit our Getting Started webpage to learn more. www.faa.gov ).
+Many people wonder whether they need a license to fly a drone in Michigan.
+Before you start to fly drones in national parks and other scenic spots, registering a drone with the Federal Aviation Administration ( Trusted SourceHow to Register Your Drone Register your drone at FAA DroneZone either under part 107 or the Exception for Recreational Flyers.
+If you are not sure what kind of a drone flyer you are, check out our User Identification Tool or visit our Getting Started webpage to learn more. www.faa.gov ) is necessary.
 All Small Unmanned Aircraft Systems (UAS) owners need to follow strict laws and regulations.
 This process requires the owner to file their name, home and email address to get started.
 Then a Certificate of Aircraft Registration and Proof of Ownership are received along with a unique identification number for your drone.
 This number is valid for 3 years and it must be displayed on your drone constantly.

 The rules for flying drones in Michigan can be divided into federal, state, and local laws.

 These are drone regulations Michigan residents need to follow alongside the state laws which we will cover next.
-Flying a drone as a commercial pilot requires adherence to UAS Rule (Part 107) set out by the FAA.
+Getting a commercial drone license in Michigan requires adherence to UAS Rule (Part 107) set out by the FAA.
 This would include a test on Aeronautical Knowledge to get a Remote Pilot Certification.

 The rules for a hobbyist require adherence to the FAA variant of the above guidelines.
 If the drone weighs 0.55 lbs or more, it must be registered and this costs $5.
 There are other specific rules on line-of-sight flying, elevation, airspace access, and more.